TzorAL/ntua-dataspace-connector/README.md

                 clusterIssuer: letsencrypt
                 ingressClass: public
             ```
-    - (Optionally) Modify `apiKey` and `key` fields: Change the bit after ``APIKEY-`` to a random API key used for interaction between the core container and the data app.
+    - (Optionally) Modify `ids.security.apiKey.key` and `Containers.key` fields: Change the bit after ``APIKEY-`` to a random API key used for interaction between the core container and the data app.
       ```yaml
-      key: APIKEY-sgqgCPJWgQjmMWrKLAmkETDE # CHANGE
+      key: APIKEY-sgqgCPJWgQjmMWrKLAmkETDE
       ...
-      apiKey: APIKEY-sgqgCPJWgQjmMWrKLAmkETDE # CHANGE
+      apiKey: APIKEY-sgqgCPJWgQjmMWrKLAmkETDE
       ```
-    - (Optionally) Modify `password` field: Create your own BCrypt encoded password for the admin user of the connector (also used in the default configuration to secure the ingress of the data app).
+    - (Optionally) Modify `ids.security.users.password` field: Create your own BCrypt encoded password for the admin user of the connector (also used in the default configuration to secure the ingress of the data app).
       ```yaml
       users:
           - id: admin